Japan

 Yamazaki University of Animal Nursing, Faculty of Animal Nursing

-Completed his doctoral studies at the University of Tokyo Graduate School of Humanities and Sociology.
-He has served as a researcher at the University of Tokyo and a lecturer at Yokohama National University, Azabu University, and other institutions.
-He is a professional social researcher and a council member of the Society for Human-Animal Relations.
-His specialty is the sociology and thanatology of pets.
-He has been the only person in Japan to be responsible for the "pet loss theory" for many years.
-He has co-edited and written "The Thanatology of Humans and Animals," and co-authored "The University of Tokyo Hachiko Story," "Considering Animal Life," "Development of the Sociology of Emotions," "Animals Encyclopedia," "Companion Animals in Everyday Life," and others.
+Completed her doctoral studies at the University of Tokyo Graduate School of Humanities and Sociology.
+She has served as a researcher at the University of Tokyo and a lecturer at Yokohama National University, Azabu University, and other institutions.
+She is a professional social researcher and a council member of the Society for Human-Animal Relations.
+Her specialty is the sociology and thanatology of pets.
+She has been the only person in Japan to be responsible for the "pet loss theory" for many years.
+She has co-edited and written "The Thanatology of Humans and Animals," and co-authored "The University of Tokyo Hachiko Story," "Considering Animal Life," "Development of the Sociology of Emotions," "Animals Encyclopedia," "Companion Animals in Everyday Life," and others.

 Lecture Information